 Who’s behind the artwork?

-That was Gareth – they turned out great.
+That was Gareth Williams – the albums turned out really great and his art is fabulous.
 I really wanted it to be something you could hang on your wall and I think he’s hit the nail on the head.

 So why Folk? you aren’t from a particularly folk centric background, how did you find your way into this genre?

-I guess that comes from the Liam (Worldwide Welshman and Beyond) influence I guess.
+I guess that comes from the Liam (Worldwide Welshman and Beyond) influence (I played with him for about 4 years) and he is very much a folkie!
+As well as the wide range of music I listen to.
 I have a really – well everyone says this – but I really do have a genuinely eclectic taste in music.
 Folk, in all its varieties, compliments this well and is a great source of inspiration for music taken from all over the world.
 I think this reflects as well in my sets, each song is totally different to the last.

 Who are your other musical influences?